sixin-zh/tlnmf-gcm/README.md

 # Identifiability of TL-NMF
-Sixin Zhang, Emmanuel Soubies, and C\'edric F\'evotte.
+Sixin Zhang, Emmanuel Soubies, and Cédric Févotte.
 On the Identifiability of Transform Learning for Non-negative Matrix Factorization.
 IEEE Signal Processing Letters.
 2020.

 # Install package TLNMF using Python (3.6)